 B. Membership

-All members, with the exception of Faculty Advisors and/or Faculty from the Department of Civil, Construction, and Environmental Engineering, shall pay membership dues which are set at $15 per year.
+All members, with the exception of Faculty Advisors and/or Faculty from the Department of Civil, Construction, and Environmental Engineering, shall pay membership dues which are set at $10 per semester.
+Dues shall be waved for the first semester of membership.

 1. TSA Officers